-Which of the following is TRUE regarding the G20/OECD Principles of Corporate Governance?
+Which of the following is TRUE regarding a background check policy for employees?

 According to the 2020 Report to the Nations, which of the following is the MOST COMMON method by which frauds are detected?